menu

 G.M.R. - A very simple yet powerful AR for those that just wanna point and shoot.
 Highly recommend a Jakobs part.

 Bonnie and Clyde - The Blanc from 3 returns in a way cooler form, now swapping between being an AR and a shotgun.
 Very fun combat loop, super strong gun.
+Can boss.

 Goalkeeper - The GOATkeeper.
 The only charge Order AR I've enjoyed using so far.
-Currently on the hunt to see if it can roll with Ripper.

 Lumberjack